 I hold an M.A. and my PhD in History from the University of Missouri-Columbia and a second M.A. from UNC Charlotte’s Department of Religious Studies.
 I joined the department in 2006.
-I teach a range of courses on the texts of Hebrew Bible, Jewish history, the history of European antisemitism, and, beginning this year, Jewish magic.
+I teach a range of courses on the texts of Hebrew Bible, Jewish history, the history of European antisemitism, and Jewish magic.
 My current research projects include completing a series of articles for a ten-volume series on Jewish spirituality and practice.
 Other research projects include comparing students’ online with onsite experiences (in the same class, of course!) and exploring aspects of medieval material Jewish culture.

 My pronouns are she, her, and hers.
 My office is a Safe Zone.

 I head out into the community for presentations and talks on a regular basis.
 Topics range from Jewish practice and history to biblical texts (texts of terror, women in the Hebrew Bible, and the like).

 I love to teach.
 That’s the most important thing.
 Head for the tab “Syllabi” above to see some of mine.